Yspyridis/binary_classification_app/README.md

 4. The result (Truth or Lie) and the confidence score are displayed.
 5. Use the slider to select the number of most important words you want highlighted.
 6. The words are highlighted in the text below to visualise saliency.
+7. (NEW) A table with the saliency score of each token is displayed under the highlighted text.

 ## Installation